funcmike/imageproxy/README.md

 ### WebP and TIFF support ###

-Imageproxy can proxy remote webp images, but they will be served in either jpeg or png format (this is because the golang webp library only supports webp decoding) if any transformation is requested.
-If no format is specified, imageproxy will use jpeg by default.
-If no transformation is requested (for example, if you are just using imageproxy as an SSL proxy) then the original webp image will be served as-is without any format conversion.
+Imageproxy can proxy remote webp images thanks to fork https://github.com/zquestz/imageproxy.
+This fork was created to add full webp support (decoding and encoding) on latest imageproxy upstream version.

 Because so few browsers support tiff images, they will be converted to jpeg by default if any transformation is requested.
 To force encoding as tiff, pass the "tiff" option.
-Like webp, tiff images will be served as-is without any format conversion if no transformation is requested.
+Tiff images will be served as-is without any format conversion if no transformation is requested.